The Best Things To Do In Benidorm

 Poniente Beach is the perfect place to relax and take in the breathtaking scenery of the Mediterranean Sea.

 With its 3 km length, there is plenty of room to find your perfect spot on the shore.
-The beach is also equipped with all the amenities you could need, including a playground, sports facilities, and even a beach library.
+The beach also has all the amenities you need, including a playground, sports facilities, and a beach library.

 And if you’re looking for something more active, the promenade is a great place to take a stroll or enjoy a meal or drink at one of the many restaurants and bars.